Chang’an Small Restaurant Chapter 5

 The abbot laughed and patted Shen Shaoguang’s shoulder.
 The two often chatted and became quite close despite their difference in age.

-Shen Shaoguang didn't hide her recipe and explained the method of making peony brine.
+Shen Shaoguang didn't hide her recipe and explained the method of making the peony brine.
 The two then spent some time discussing how to improve the recipe.

 The plate of aiwowo cake was quickly finished over tea.
 Shen Shaoguang and Jing Qing both ate two, while the remaining four were consumed by the abbot.